nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ```
 edit expense 2 /cat food /type dinner /de dinner /date 01/10/2023 /amt 10.00
 ```

+Note:
+- fields `/cat`, `/type`, `/de`, `date`, and `amt` are case-sensitive and should be in the specified order.
+- should users enter `/cat`, `/type` or the other fields that is case-sensitive, system will take it as missing field.

+Use case:
+- Prompts users if index is empty.
+- Index should not be negative.
+- Index should not be out of bounds.
+- Prompts users if any of the fields are empty.
+- Amount is takes up to 2 decimal places.

 ### List the supported currencies: list currencies
 This function allows user to see the foreign currencies supported by KaChinnnng.